Ph.D. University of Wisconsin-Madison, 2016

 - Social inequality and diversity

 Research in Dr. Canning’s lab focuses on how to create equitable and inclusive contexts that stoke motivation, persistence, and achievement—so that all groups flourish and reach their full potential.
 Our lab investigates subtle messages about belonging, value, talent, and ability that are communicated by institutions, employers, instructors, parents, and peers.
 These messages can be communicated verbally—in the form of lectures or one-on-one interactions—and nonverbally—by the materials, policies, and practices put forth by those around us.
 Some messages communicate the nature of ability (e.g. “only some people are naturally talented”) and some messages communicate what is valuable or useful (e.g. “this information will be important in your future career”).
 We also design and test interventions that mitigate or reinforce these messages to reestablish a sense of belonging, confidence, and engagement for stigmatized groups.
 This approach consists of controlled laboratory experiments, randomized intervention studies, and longitudinal, field studies.
 Our goal is to build social-psychological theory in the lab and translate that theory into practice with interventions in the field.

-Dr. Canning will be recruiting a graduate student for Fall 2020 admission to the Experimental Psychology PhD Program.
+Dr. Canning will be considering graduate student applications for Fall 2024 admission to the Experimental Psychology PhD Program.

 Canning, E. A., LaCosse, J., Kroeper, K. M., & Murphy, M. C. (in press).
 Feeling like an imposter: The effect of perceived classroom competition on the daily psychological experiences of first-generation college students.
 Social Psychological and Personality Science.